top of page

 • Interleukin 1 (IL-1) inhibitor, which inhibits inflammation in gout that does not respond to other medications.

-• Uric acid-lowering drugs for prevention (common: allopurinol, probenecid).
-It is important that kidney function be optimal for those who taking probenecid.
+• Uric acid-lowering drugs for prevention (common: allopurinol, probenecid) for long term control.
+It is important that kidney function be optimal for those who are taking probenecid.

 • High dose (800 mg) ibuprofen (prescription)